 Current trends in cyber-security

-Extreme caution and protection of personal data is more or less the tip of the iceberg, although this is a very-often-mentioned topic.
+Extreme caution and protection of personal data through cyber security training is more or less the tip of the iceberg, although this is a very-often-mentioned topic.
 In the age of cyber-crime, users should be particularly concerned about personal data scammers and hackers as many of them underestimate this issue.
 So, go through the below-mentioned tips for 2020 data protection prepared by The Guardian.

 Random and unique passwords